gustavorino/sanity-graphql-codegen/README.md

 - VSCode auto-complete for GraphQL queries.
 - Embedded studio on /studio route.

+Note: This setup can easily be installed on Remix or any other framework.

 ## Getting Started

 ### 1 - create a .env file on the root folder.